-- all: alias for jupyter,watch, jobs,mypy, backports, xonsh (this is the recommended way to install a feature-complete version of Coconut). - jupyter/ipython: enables use of the --jupyter / --ipython flag. - watch: enables use of the --watch flag. - jobs: improves use of the -- jobs flag. - mypy: enables use of the --mypy flag. - backports: installs libraries that backport newer Python features to older versions, which Coconut will automatically use instead of the standard library if the standard library is not available.
-Specifically: - Installs typing and typing_extensions to backport typing. - Installs aenum to backport enum. - Installs trollius to backport asyncio. - Installs dataclasses to backport dataclasses. - xonsh: enables use of Coconut's xonsh support. - kernel: lightweight subset of jupyter that only includes the dependencies that are strictly necessary for Coconut's Jupyter kernel. - tests: everything necessary to test the Coconut language itself. - docs: everything necessary to build Coconut's documentation. - dev: everything necessary to develop on the Coconut language itself, including all of the dependencies above.
+- all: alias for jupyter, watch, mypy, backports, xonsh (this is the recommended way to install a feature-complete version of Coconut). - jupyter/ipython: enables use of the --jupyter / --ipython flag. - watch: enables use of the --watch flag. - mypy: enables use of the --mypy flag. - backports: installs libraries that backport newer Python features to older versions, which Coconut will automatically use instead of the standard library if the standard library is not available.
+Specifically: - Installs dataclasses to backport dataclasses. - Installs typing to backport typing (typing_extensions is always installed for backporting individual typing objects). - Installs aenum to backport enum. - Installs async_generator to backport async generators and asynccontextmanager. - Installs trollius to backport async/await and asyncio. - xonsh: enables use of Coconut's xonsh support. - kernel: lightweight subset of jupyter that only includes the dependencies that are strictly necessary for Coconut's Jupyter kernel. - tests: everything necessary to test the Coconut language itself. - docs: everything necessary to build Coconut's documentation. - dev: everything necessary to develop on the Coconut language itself, including all of the dependencies above.